zheli/aztec-sequencer-docker-compose/README.md

 # aztec-sequencer-docker-compose
-Docker Compose file for Aztec Sequencer
+Docker Compose file for Aztec Sequencer to use with a nomad node